leptr/panvasjs/README.md

 - `noStroke()` - removes the stroke
 - `lineWidth(width)` - changes the stroke line width
 - `line(x1, y1, x2, y2)` - draws a line from (x1, y1) to (x2, y2); lineWidth function affects it
+- `lineFromVector(vector)` - draws a line from a vector
+- `lineFromAngle(x, y, angle, length)` - draws a line from an angle in degrees at the given coordinates with the provided length
 - `rect(x, y, width, height)` - draws a rectangle starting at the given coordinates with the given dimensions; only two arguments can be passed, in which case x and y are set to the first number, and width and height are set to the second number
 - `rectMode(mode)` - sets the drawing mode for rectangles on canvas; takes a string for an input; valid values are "center" or "corner"
 - `circle(x, y, radius)` - draws a circle at the given coordinates with the given radius